Norwich City F.C.: Return to the Premier League (2003–2009)

 The 2003–04 season saw the club win the First Division title, finishing eight points clear of second-placed West Bromwich Albion and returned to the top flight for the first time since 1995.
 For much of the 2004–05 season, the club struggled and a last day 6–0 defeat away to Fulham condemned them to relegation.
 The club finished in ninth place in the Championship in the 2005–06 season and, as results in the 2006–07 season went against City, Worthington was dismissed in October 2006, directly after a 4–1 defeat by Burnley.

 In October 2006, Norwich announced that former City player Peter Grant had left West Ham United to become the new manager.
-Grant's side struggled for most of the season and made a poor start to the 2007–08 season, with only two wins by mid October; following a 1–0 defeat at fellow-strugglers Queens Park Rangers, Grant left the club by mutual consent on in October 2007.
+Grant's team struggled for most of the season and made a poor start to the 2007–08 season, with only two wins by mid October; following a 1–0 defeat at fellow-strugglers Queens Park Rangers, Grant left the club by mutual consent on in October 2007.
 Later the same month, former Newcastle United manager Glenn Roeder was confirmed as Grant's replacement.

 Roeder kept Norwich in the Championship with a 3–0 win over Queens Park Rangers, Norwich's penultimate game of the season.